DIYS, HOW TO’S & PRODUCTIVITY TIPS

 A weekly planner is great for planning pros and organization novices alike.
 This type of planner lets you see your entire week at a glance.
 You can look ahead to see what’s due at the end of each week, allowing you to prioritize when you tackle tasks Monday through Friday and on weekends.

-If you have a lot to keep track of each day, our Daily LifePlanner™ will give you the space you need to cover every detail.
+If you have a lot to keep track of each day, a daily planner will give you the space you need to cover every detail.
 Each day has its own page, which is then broken down by the hour.
-With this type of planner, you can pencil in meetings, school pick-up times, project due dates, dinner reservations — you name it.
+With a day planner, you can pencil in meetings, school pick-up times, project due dates, dinner reservations — you name it.

-Whether you’re just getting in the habit of planning or have been a master planner for years, our Daily LifePlanner™ lets you keep track of everything life throws at you.
+Whether you’re just getting in the habit of planning or have been a master planner for years, a daily planner lets you keep track of everything life throws at you, down to the half-hour.
+Learn more about the pros and cons of the Daily LifePlanner™ Vs. Weekly LifePlanner™ + get expert planning tips and prompts for each.

 Daily LifePlanner™ keep you organized

-While our Daily LifePlanner™ ensures you can plan out every hour of your day, it’s also designed to help you keep track of those more flexible items.
-Each daily planning page features a to-do list section where you can jot down chores or errands you need to get done.
+The best daily planners have an hourly planning feature to ensure you can plan out every hour (and half-hour) of your day.
+They also include features like note pages, customizable blank spaces, and more to help you record your thoughts, notes, journal, and keep track of those more flexible items in your day to day.
+The daily planning pages should also feature a to-do list section where you can jot down chores or errands you need to get done.
 Think picking up a cake for your friend’s birthday, returning that phone call, or washing that sports uniform before the game on Saturday.

 This extra space is also perfect for detailing unexpected to-dos that come up throughout the day.
 Do you need to follow up with someone via email or RSVP to an invite?
 Record it here.
 As you complete each item, cross it off your list.
 Seeing that you’ve finished these tasks will give you a sense of accomplishment and motivate you to continue to meet your daily, weekly, and monthly goals.